EOSIO/welcome/docs/04_protocol/index.md

 ## Core

 `EOSIO Core` provides the basic building blocks for the `system` layer and because they are not implemented as smart contracts they do not provide the same level of flexibility.
-Nevertheless, the `core` implementation is also open source and thus it can be modified as well to suite custom business requirements.
+Nevertheless, the `core` implementation is also open source and thus it can be modified as well to suit custom business requirements.

 The core protocols are: